Stimaleger/giraffe_project/README.md

 ## Integration

-I'm using insert with screw to fix the board to it's casing.
+I'm using insert with screws to fix the electronic board in the casing.
 ![Integration video](images/basement.gif).